myrrlyn/apocrypha.es/priv/archive/1u7abu.md

 [^1]: And, perhaps, Dragonblooded Ayleiid Kings?
 [^2]: Note the naming scheme: Anu-i-el, Soul of Anu; Auri-El, Soul of the Soul of Anu.
 Both Spirits and Kings.
-[^3]: Compare the [avatar state][0] from the "Avatar the last airbender" cartoon.
+[^3]: Compare the [avatar state][0] from the “Avatar the Last Airbender” cartoon.
 [^4]: This explains Reman’s, er, pecularities as detailed in the Shonni Etta.
   Chimel had much in common with Pelinal.
-In fact, I doubt that *any* spirit can be sane at all.
+In fact, I doubt that _any_ spirit can be sane at all.

 [0]: https://www.youtube.com/watch?feature=player_detailpage&v=rWGMCV0lAZg#t=183